oamg/convert2rhel/convert2rhel/unit_tests/README.md

 make tests8
 ```

-If you're willing to pass extra arguments for the pytest execution inside the container
+If you want to pass extra arguments for the pytest execution inside the container
 you can do so by just using the variable `PYTEST_ARGS` after the make command you
 are trying to use, like this: